samme90s/pico/report.md

 ## Construction

-**IMPORTANT!** Make sure to not confuse pin numbers with GPIO numbers.
+**IMPORTANT!** Make sure to not confuse `Pin` numbers with `GPIO` numbers.
 The Pico has both, and it is important to use the correct one.
-The GPIO numbers are the ones used in the code and will therefore be used in this tutorial.
+The `GPIO` numbers are the ones used in the code and will therefore be used in this tutorial.

 | Device | Diagram                                                                                                              |
 | ------ | -------------------------------------------------------------------------------------------------------------------- |